Uniswap/docs/docs/V2/guides/smart-contract-integration/01-quick-start.md

 6. Call `LiquidityValueCalculator#computeLiquidityShareValue`
 7. Verify the result with an assertion

-\#1 is handled for you automatically by the `truffle test` command.
+\#1 is automatically handled by hardhat.

 Note you should only deploy the precompiled Uniswap contracts in the `build` directories for unit tests.
 This is because solidity appends a metadata hash to compiled contract artifacts which includes the hash of the contract